datatrails/datatrails-simplehash-python/README.rst

 .. code:: bash

-    python3 -m pip install rkvst-simplehash
+    python3 -m pip install datatrails-simplehash

 If your version of python3 is too old an error of this type or similar will be emitted:

 .. note::

-    ERROR: Could not find a version that satisfies the requirement rkvst-simplehash (from versions: none)
+    ERROR: Could not find a version that satisfies the requirement datatrails-simplehash (from versions: none)
-    ERROR: No matching distribution found for rkvst-simplehash
+    ERROR: No matching distribution found for datatrails-simplehash

 Which Version
 ===============